 Resource, Enforcement, Liability

 In compliance with the Privacy Shield Principles, Persona commits to resolve complaints about our processing of your Personal Data.
-European Union, United Kingdom, and Swiss users with inquiries or complaints regarding this Private Shield Policy should first contact Persona as follows:
+European Union, United Kingdom, and Swiss users with inquiries or complaints regarding this Privacy Shield Policy should first contact Persona as follows:

 Mail to: Persona Identities, Inc.